Clean world

 Energy

 Energy efficiency has been key to our overall climate change strategy, helping to reduce our operational energy costs even as we grow.
-By continuing to invest in reducing our own global manufacturing and workplace climate footprint, we’re accelerating our commitment to clean, renewable energy for our operations as part of our IGNITE environmental, social and governance goals focused on climate stewardship.
+By continuing to invest in measures to reduce our own global manufacturing and workplace climate footprint, we’re maintaining our commitment to clean, renewable energy for our operations as part of our IGNITE sustainability goals focused on climate stewardship.

 Our goals